 -Hazardous materials such as poisonous, corrosive, or explosive solids, liquids, and/or gases

 • Start by grouping items of similar size and weight together.
 Try not to put unlike items in the same box (this also makes it easier once you try to unpack your boxes).
 For example, keep pots and pans in one box and your frames and photos in another.

 • Wrap any items that you want to protect from breaking or water damage.
 Books should be wrapped in plastic bags that seal (this also protects photos and paintings).
 Kitchen items that are breakable can be wrapped in extra kitchen towels, or small blankets.
 Bubble wrap can be used as well.

-• Layer and Fill the Whole Box!
-Use extra bubble wrap and packing peanuts – Fill All The Space.
-Boxes with nothing in the top space can collapse and get crushed when other boxes are stacked on top.
+• Fill the Whole Box on the Top and Sides!
+Use extra bubble wrap and packing peanuts, use layers of protection in each box – Fill All The Space Up To The Very Top!
+Boxes with nothing in the top or side space often collapse and get crushed when other boxes are stacked on top.
 If you do not have packing peanuts or bubble wrap – use other things to fill the unfilled space, like old newspapers or clothing.
 This also prevents your items from moving around in the box during transport.
 Keep in mind that heavier items should be on the bottom.

 • Keep your box around 30 lbs.
 Boxes that are too heavy can break open (spilling the contents everywhere) and cause injury if you lift them incorrectly.
 But, be careful not to under pack boxes!
 If there is extra space in your box it can be easily smashed, not to mention the extra space leaves more room for your belongings to bounce around and break.

 • Tape the box correctly!
 Tape the top, the bottom and around the entire box, along the seams too – tape helps to reinforce the box so it won’t break or split open

 Call to speak with a TSI moving specialist about your packing and shipping needs.